gilamran/tsc-watch/README.md

 # The TypeScript compiler with `--onSuccess` argument

 `tsc-watch` starts a TypeScript compiler with `--watch` parameter, there are 5 new arguments.

 - `--onSuccess COMMAND` - The `COMMAND` will be executed on every successful TypeScript compilation.
 - `--onFirstSuccess COMMAND` - The `COMMAND` will be executed only one time, on the first successful TypeScript compilation.
 - `--onFailure COMMAND` - The `COMMAND` will be executed on failed TypeScript compilation.
 - `--noColors` - `tsc-watch` colors the output with green on success, and in red on failiure.
 Add this argument to prevent that.
+- `--noClear` - In watch mode the `tsc` compiler clears the screen before reporting, using this option will prevent that.
 - `--compiler PATH` - The `PATH` will be used instead of typescript compiler.
 Defaults typescript/bin/tsc.

 ## Install